mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * If you have a pain in your mouth, your doctor will prescribe medication for the pain.

 ### Living With a Low Platelet Count
 Platelets clump together to help stop bleeding.
 Because you will have a very low platelet count after your chemotherapy, you will need to take special care to avoid cuts and strenuous activities that might cause bleeding.
-You need to take special care of your gums and mouth, because it's common for bleeding to start there.
+You will need to take special care of your gums and mouth because it's common for bleeding to start there.
 You and your caregiver will take these special precautions:

-* Avoid sharp objects such as razors, scissors, and nail clippers.
+* Avoid sharp objects, such as razors, scissors, and nail clippers.
 You should only shave using an electric razor/shaver and not a razor that has a blade.
-* Do not have manicures, pedicures, waxes, electrolysis, or tattoos
+* Do not have manicures, pedicures, waxes, electrolysis, or tattoos.
 * Do not have any dental work done.
 * Follow the guidelines on mouth care (above).
 * Do not use rectal suppositories, enemas, or tampons.